iamdcj/javascripts/core/scope/README.md

 #### Defining the Scope(s)

 The scopes of a program are determined by the author; the code they create informs the engine of the program's intended scopes - these scopes are then cemented during the compilation/interpretation phase of the program’s lifecycle; [scope creation](01-creation).

-Scope defined by the authored source code structure is known as [lexical scope](./lexical-scope).
+Scope defined by the authored source code structure is known as [lexical scope](./lexical-scope) - this is the scoping model used in JavaScript.

-Once the scopes have been generated using the scoping rules, we can then executed our scoped code; [execution of scoped code](02-execution).
+Once the scopes have been generated using the language's scoping rules, we can then execute our scoped code; [execution of scoped code](02-execution).

 #### Scope levels